17shoni/boston_housing_dataset-analysis/README.md

 # boston_housing_dataset-analysis

-analysis of the boston_housing_dataset using python libraries , sklearn datset has been retrieved from kaggle
+analysis of the boston_housing_dataset using python libraries , sklearn. dataset has been retrieved from kaggle